AstmDesign/rails-design-patterns/README.md

 The presenter pattern is a basic way to accompish this.
 You can create a class that inherits from `SimpleDelegator` that adds additional methods.
 Wrapping your model in this class will give you controller access to these methods.
 This way your controller can just call a single method for its output instead of having to have a lot of conditionals and logic in private methods to format data for your view.
 Typical pattern: `my_presenter = MyPresenter.new(MyModel.new)`.

 ###### Decorator
+Usually you will use a decorator to add additional functionality to a model.
+Things like more complicated calculations and are not related to the model's data source could be moved to a decorator.
+This way your controller can call on this decorated object and have access to the methods.
+Without the decorator, these calculation methods would have to reside in either the controller (as private methods) or in your model.
+Either way it would lead to a larger controller/model.

 ###### ActionView::Component